apallaprolu/apallaprolu.github.io/README.md

 - VLSI Design, Billion-Net Mesh IC Signoff
 - Topological Insulators, my first paper was [published](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.97.085405) in Phys.
 Rev. B, check it out [here](https://arxiv.org/pdf/1709.08354.pdf).

  > The only excuse for making a useless thing is that one admires it intensely.
-All art is quite useless.
- > The Potrait of Dorian Gray, Oscar Wilde
+All art is quite useless. - Oscar Wilde, The Potrait of Dorian Gray.